AlexanderLindholt/TextPlus/README.md

 <br>

 # ✨ Powerful creativity.
-Experience text in Roblox like it should’ve been.
+Experience text in Roblox like never before.
 - **Custom fonts:** Use any font file, whether one of your own or one you found online.
 - **Advanced control**:
   - Easily transform and style any individual character, word or line with freedom.
   - Utilize awesome text styling like justified alignments and spacing controls.
-  - Effortlessly setup text scaling, so that it’s the perfect size on all devices.
+  - Effortlessly setup text scaling, ensuring perfect size on all devices.
     - *Differs from `TextScaled`.
 Learn more at the documentation.*
 <br>
 <br>